Shawncles/tiny_blockchain_go/README.md

 # tiny_blockchain_go
 this program is a pratice pragram

-it is using go language to create blockchain, this achived creat new blockchian and addblock to it
+it is using go-language to create a blockchain, and adding block into it.

+it achived methods including creating new blockchian and adding blocks to it.

+enjoy the source